Schools

 Resources and modules for Australian secondary students

-Launched in 2022, we have developed modules with engaging, professionally produced resources for you to mix and match in class featuring Fellows of the Academy of the Social Sciences in Australia.
+We are proud to present the following modules to support the teaching of the social science disciplines, with engaging, professionally produced resources for you to mix and match in class featuring experts including Fellows of the Academy of the Social Sciences in Australia.

 Each themed module contains: